RatScanner/RatScanner/FAQ.md

 [Download WebView2 Runtime](https://go.microsoft.com/fwlink/p/?LinkId=2124703)

 ## Nothing happens when scanning
-- Check that you set your resolution correctly inside the settings
 - Try to run RatScanner as administrator

 ## RatUpdater.exe could not be found!
 Please update manually.